-3 Things You Probably Don't Know About Back Pain
+3 Facts You Probably Don't Know About Back Pain

-1. Bad posture doesn't correlate with back pain
+1. Bad posture doesn't always correlate with back pain

 2. Too much rest is bad for your back